hug0kopter/MECH0074-Pressure-Assignment/README.md

 There is quite a lot of information on youtube about running openfoam, but I will give you a basic introduction.

+There is a slight difference between openFOAM2301 and OpenFOAMv12.
+The first is that the controlDict requires the _writeControl_ and _adjustableTime_ statements to be changed.
+In the sphereToCell _centre_ needs to be defined.
+Apparently rhoCentralFoam is not supported (though it exists in OpenFOAMv12) and replaced by _shockFluid_.

 # OpenFoam Philosophy

 All CFD consists of 3 parts - (i) generating the mesh, (ii) running the code and (iii) diagnostics and interpretation.